equinor/iec63131/README.md

 The Page reference for Signal has a Unique identifier that can be used as Name.

-The AML reader application should find the same Page reference Name in the DocumentReference - AML file and then the signal path can be followed at the opposite drawing.
+The AML reader application should find the same Page reference Name in the DrawingReference - AML file and then the signal path can be followed at the opposite drawing.

 ![](illustrations/image066.png) ![](illustrations/image068.png)